benviss/wildlife_tracker/README.md

-# _Hair Salon_
+# _WildLife Tracker_

 #### By _Ben Vissotzky_

 ## Description

-_A website admin page for a hair salon.
-Will let employees add stylists and clients for individual stylists. _
+_Simple website for Rangers to track wildlife they have found in the wild. _

 ## Setup/Installation Requirements